A re you looking to start a blog with the best blogging platform there is? Then you need to know how to install WordPress!

 This process is a little complicated than the ones that were done with auto-installers.
 So, if you’re a beginner then I recommend sticking to one the methods above.
 Bluehost’s is the easiest.

 Still, there are people who prefer to install WordPress manually.
-You will need a FTP program like Filezilla to install it manually.
+You will need a FTP program like Filezilla (file manager) for manual installation.

-To start the process you will have to download the latest version from WordPress.org and then unzip the file.
+To start the process you will have to download WordPress from WordPress.org and then unzip the file.
+Just make sure that it is the latest version of WordPress.

-Then connect your FTP client to your hosting server and once connected upload your WordPress file to your server.
+Then connect your FTP client to your hosting server and once connected upload WordPress file to your web server.

 Once your files are uploaded go to your hosting control panel and look for MySQL database and then click on it.